Dice

 Ain’t nothin’ better with cornbread.

-other spellings: rutabagas, yellow turnips, Swedes (British English), Swedish turnips, yeller roots, and winter turnips
+variations: rutabagas, yellow turnips, Swedes (British English), Swedish turnips, yeller roots, winter turnips

 ★ If you hear "yeller turnips" in the hills, folks mean rutabagas.
 They’re sweeter and denser than white turnips, and often cooked as a winter side dish. ★